 Richard (Rick) A. Alvis has been the President and Chief Executive Officer of Wheeler Mission Ministries since 1990.
-He is an ordained minister in The Christian Union and is a member of the Christian Management Association.
-In 1992, he was listed in “Who’s Who Among rising Young Americans.”
+He is a 1977 graduate of Ft.
+Wayne Bible College with a Bachelor of Science degree in Christian Education and is an ordained Christian Union minister.
+Just prior to assuming his duties at Wheeler Mission, he served as the Executive Director of the Evansville Rescue Mission for 10 years.
+In 1992, he was listed in “Who’s Who Among Rising Young Americans.”
+Rick has also served the Association of Gospel Rescue Missions in several capacities, including Secretary/Treasurer, Vice President, and as President from 2003–2009.
+He currently serves on the national Board of Directors of the Evangelical Council for Financial Accountability (ECFA).
 He lives in the Indianapolis area with his wife Julie and enjoys spending time with their three adult children.

 Executive and Leadership Teams